dlbbld/clean-chess/README.md

 Because dead positions are just unwinnable positions for both sides, there is not much more substantially to say.

 #### Insufficient material
-The simplest dead position is when one player has already insufficient material and the other player also becomes insufficient material due to a capture.
-Of course that is detected by all chess API's.
+The most straightforward dead position is when one player already has insufficient material, and the other player also becomes insufficient due to capture.
+Of course, all chess APIs detect that..

 [Position](https://lichess.org/analysis/8/8/3kn3/8/2K5/8/8/8_w_-_-_0_50)
 ```java